 Sessions I attended:

 - By the time I finished hogging, I had already missed most of the first slot sessions.
-I popped in to Soham’s session on How to become a Better Programmer, happening in the next room.
+I popped in to Soham’s session on Android music players and could see that it was jam packed.
+Everyone seemed to be paying complete attention to the code, and the demo was going along well.
+The other popular session in this slot was How to become a Better Programmer, happening in the next room.

-- Next up, was Maths and Photog.
+- Next up, was @iRatzzz’s session on Maths and Photog.
 Most of it was a re-hash of things I’d learned at the Photography Club in Pilani.
 It was a good refresher, seeing that I’ve lost touch with photography.

 - Post lunch, Techlash hogged the lime light.
 The most popular sessions were the LeapMotion device demos and Kaamastra’s product pitch.
 Although I missed Razorflow’s demo that day, I did bump into it later on Reddit, and I’m pretty happy with the product.